william6542/william6542.github.io/_posts/2022-09-19-Deer-Park-Small-Loop.markdown

 Morning at the parking lot:
 ![ObstructionPoint](/assets/dpsl7.jpg)

 The next morning I was seriously contemplating not continuing, as my sleep was so bad, and also I was afraid my stove had failed.
 Still being a backpacker noob, I wasn't completley sure if the jetboil stove was failing only because of the wind.
 I thought maybe it might be the canister's fault, since I switched to a smaller canister to save weight.
-I scholded myself for not testing equipment beforehand.
+I scolded myself for not testing equipment beforehand.
 I got mad, angry, sad, I'm such a failure.
 I can't do anything right.
 I'm useless.
 But then I remembered the pit toilet.
 I realized I was stupid and I could just test the stove inside the parking lot pit toilet.
 Which I did.
 It worked.
 It indeed was the wind, not the stove.
 I laughed at myself and realized how unfounded these fears were, how I spent all night in anxiety, how I got sad and despaired for no reason.
 With my trust in the equipment restored, I set out early in the morning to make it to the valley.
 I had 1.4 liters of water left.

 From Obstruction Ridge/Grand Ridge looking back towards Deer Ridge (Elk Mountain is visible at the right):
 ![ridges](/assets/dpsl19.jpg)